-Most importantly, even though $\sigma_p^{\nu}$ is known to be associated with stable eigenmodes decaying to zero as $r\rightarrow\infty$, their decay rates were reported to be much slower than the exponential decay rates observed in the viscous discrete eigenmodes \citep{Mao2011}.
-Since the perturbations should decay at least as fast as exponential decay to be both physically and mathematically meaningful (which was discussed in \S \ref{problemformulation}), we question whether $\sigma_p^{\nu}$ correctly represents the viscous remnants of $\sigma_c^{0}$ that purely result from the viscous regularisation of the critical layers.
-If there exist some spectra in association with eigenmodes not only possessing regularised critical-layer structures due to viscosity but also showing sufficiently rapid decay rates comparable to the discrete ones, it should be accurate to refer to them as the true viscous remnants of $\sigma_c^{0}$.
-We propose them to be distinctively called the viscous critical-layer spectrum, denoted $\sigma_{c}^{\nu}$.
-Using the present numerical method, we confirm below that $\sigma_c^{\nu}$ is as depicted in figure \ref{fig:spectrum_scheme}$(b)$, forming two distinct curves near the right bound of $\sigma_p^{\nu}$.
+Although $\sigma_p^{\nu}$ is known to be associated with stable eigenmodes that decay to zero as $r\rightarrow\infty$, their decay rates in $r$ have been reported to be much slower than the exponential decay rates of the discrete eigenmodes \citep[][]{Mao2011}.
+In the following section, we will show that the decay behaviours of the inviscid critical-layer eigenmodes are comparable to those of the discrete eigenmodes.
+Therefore, we cast doubt on whether $\sigma_p^{\nu}$ accurately represents the viscous remnants of $\sigma_c^{0}$ that result from the viscous regularisation of the critical layers.
+If there exist spectra associated with eigenmodes that possess not only regularised critical-layer structures due to viscosity but also exhibit radial decay behaviours similar to those seen in the inviscid critical-layer eigenmodes, it would be accurate to refer to them as the \textit{true} viscous remnants of $\sigma_c^{0}$.
+We propose to distinguish these spectra and call them the ``viscous critical-layer spectrum,'' denoted $\sigma_{c}^{\nu}$.
+Using the present numerical method, we will demonstrate that $\sigma_c^{\nu}$ is formed by two distinct curves near the right end of $\sigma_p^{\nu}$, as depicted in figure \ref{fig:spectrum_scheme}$(b)$.